rstudio/learnr/README.md

 You can also deploy tutorials on a server as you'd deploy any other Shiny application (the [Deployment](http://rmarkdown.rstudio.com/authoring_shiny_prerendered.html#deployment) section of the `runtime: shiny_prerendered` documentation has additional details on how to do this).

-Note however that there is one important difference between tutorials and most other Shiny applications you deploy: with tutorials the end user can directly execute R code on the server.
-This creates some special considerations around resource usage, concurrent users, and security which are discussed below.
+Note however that there is one important difference between tutorials and most other Shiny applications you deploy: with tutorials end users are providing R code to be executed on the server.
+This creates some special considerations around resources, concurrent usage, and security which are discussed below.

-Local deployment of tutorials is therefore the recommended approach unless you feel comfortable that you've accounted for these concerns.
-Note that if you deploy tutorials to end users running RStudio Server then you can combine centralized deployment with a local execution context that is segregated from other users.
+As a result of these considerations local deployment of tutorials is the recommended approach unless you feel comfortable that you've accounted for these concerns.
+Note that if you deploy tutorials to end users running RStudio Server then you can get the best of both worlds (centralized deployment with a local execution context that is segregated from other users of the same server).

 ### Resource Usage

-Since users can execute arbitrary R code within a tutorial, this code can also consume arbitrary resources and time! (e.g. they could create an infinite loop or allocate all available memory on the machine).
+Since users can execute arbitrary R code within a tutorial, this code can also consume arbitrary resources and time! (e.g. users could create an infinite loop or allocate all available memory on the machine).

 #### Exercise Timeouts